 Q: 13.
 What high schools do your eighth-graders typically attend?

-A: The majority of our 8th grade students are accepted into their first-choice high schools.
-The largest percentage of our students attends Catholic High School and St. Joseph’s Academy.
+A: The majority of our eighth-grade students are accepted into their first-choice high schools.
+The largest percentage of our students attend Catholic High School and St. Joseph’s Academy.